beejjorgensen/bgc/src/bgc_part_9000_exercises.md

    in ascending order.
 Write another comparison function that sorts it in descending order.  [flsol[pointers2/int_qsort.c]]

+## Manual Memory Allocation

+1. Write a program that allocates space for an array of 10 `int`s, then fills that array for each index with the index number times 10.
+   [flsol[manmem/tenints.c]]

+1. Write a program that reads a file of arbitrary size into memory and returns a pointer to the data without knowing the file size in advance.
+The [`fread()`](#man-fread) function might help here.
+   [flsol[manmem/readfile.c]]

 <!--
 1. Write a function that returns the $+$ answer from the quadratic formula for a given `a`, `b`, and `c`.